Getting Started with Python Environments: Conda, venv, and Installing Dependencies

 Installing Packages from requirements.txt

-When you clone a new repository, it often includes a requirements.txt
+When you clone a new repository, it often includes a requirements.txt file listing the dependencies.
+Here’s how to install them.

 Using venv